brodyd795/accounting-old-python/README.md

 # Accounting
 This app pulls email notifications from my email inbox regarding new bank transactions and transfers the relevant info to a Google Sheet via their service account API for partially automated budgeting.
+It runs on an hourly bases through Cron.

 # Requirements
 Need to set up a service account with Google API to carry out OAuth2.0 for calling the Google Sheets API.